 Georgina Hayden Talks A Week of Stirring Slowly

-Ahead of Stirring Slowly being released later this year, debut author Georgie Hayden has released a free eshort, A Week of Stirring Slowly with 7 exclusive recipes (download yours here!).
-We caught up talk all things eshort, publishing and food, of course.
+As a teaser for her stunning debut cookbook, Stirring Slowly, author Georgie Hayden has released a free eshort, A Week of Stirring Slowly, with 7 exclusive recipes (download yours here!).
+We caught up talk all things eshort, publishing, and food, of course.

 How do you plan ahead for a week of cooking?

 I never used to be in the habit of writing a weekly menu, working around food meant there was usually something to cook or eat!
 But it's become something of a Sunday evening ritual, and I love sitting down and meal planning.
 It helps on so many levels; we eat better, our meals are more consciously planned, and it's more economical too.
 Also, I find even this part of the process, the planning part, calming.
 I head to our local shops on a Monday morning and buy what I can there, and finish off at the supermarket.
 I try to make sure we eat fish at least once or twice a week, so I'll head to the fishmongers on my way to work on a Tuesday morning and pick up the last few bits then.
 (A good freezer bag is essential, you don't want to be *that* person on the train home from work.)